There are many types of aid, grants, money, and scholarships available to qualifying students at Lake Washington Institute of Technology (LWTech).

 LWTech offers several federal and state funded programs through our Workforce Development programs that may provide assistance with tuition, books, advising, and individualized support services, depending on qualifications.
 See the Workforce Development page for more information.

-Emergency grant funds may be available to students in crisis who are currently registered in classes.
-The application can be found online.
-You need to login using your LWTech student email to access the application.
+Childcare grant funds may be available to students who need assistance with childcare expenses.
+The application can be found on the Financial Aid forms page.
+You will need to login using your LWTech student email to access the application.

 As of March 27, 2020 the Federal Government authorized colleges to grant emergency funding directly to students (this is called the CARES Act).